You're browsing: home » running » footwear advice

 • Good ventilation to minimise fungal infections

-• Nice and roomy across the joints of the ‘knuckle’ of your foot
+• Nice and roomy across the joints or the ‘knuckle’ of your foot

 • Your big toe should never contact the end of your shoe even when walking down a steep slope